 DGCA medical board wants to ensure that the condition of your teeth and possible pain resulting from this condition does not distract you from the pilot duties during your crew duties, thus compromising flight safety.
 Therefore, it's important that you do not have any open cavities, which cause pain.

 We recommend that you do not eat 12 hours before your medical.
 You also need to cut down on fatty and cholesterol rich food by substituting fatty red meats (such as beef, lamb, goat or pork) with lean proteins (such as fish, but not shellfish).
 Do not smoke, since this may cause cholesterol build-up in your cardiovascular system.
 If you do have problem with high cholesterol, take appropriate medicationstake appropriate medications, as recommended by your doctor.
 Do not drink alcohol at least 3 days before your medical.
 Do not eat salty foods 2 weeks before the medical, since this may increase your blood pressure.
 Do a lot of cardio workouts, such as: running, cycling, dancing and power-walking (we recommend that you run a distance of 3-5km every day).
 If you wear glasses, make sure you get a recent prescription checked or renewed.
 Consult your doctor before you take any medications.

-You can reduce your blood pressure by cutting out salty food from your diet, picking up 45-60 minute cardio workouts on daily basis and, if nothing helps, by taking medications that can lower your blood pressure.
-Consult your doctor before you take any medications.
+You can reduce your blood pressure by cutting out salty food and excess sugar from your diet, doing 45-60 minute cardio workouts on daily basis and, if nothing helps, by taking medications that can lower your blood pressure.
+Consult your doctor before entering into any physical fitness program or taking any medications.